 IGETC for STEM - Students pursuing certain Associate Degrees for Transfer may be eligible to complete IGETC for STEM, deferring two to three lower-division GE courses until after transfer.
 IGETC for STEM is applicable only to majors in which the Transfer Model Curriculum explicitly indicates the availability of the option.
-At Norco College, currently only ADT's in Biology and Chemistry allow IGETC for STEM.
+At Norco College, currently only ADT's in Biology, Chemistry and Environment Science allow IGETC from STEM.